PubMatic/OpenWrap/README.md

 Sample Open Wrapper Java Script: [Open Wrapper JS Script](https://raw.githubusercontent.com/PubMatic/OpenWrap/master/sample_pages/owt.js) (owt.js).
 This script needs to be hosted at the same location as the demo page.

-For the demo pages have all the adapter related custom configurations in page itself which can be changed/edited according to the requirement.
+The demo pages have all the adapter-related custom configurations in the page itself, which can be changed/edited according to the requirement.

-To change configuration and check bid responses use following JSFiddles :
+To change the configuration and check bid responses use following JSFiddles :

 [https://jsfiddle.net/OpenWrap/rd1u9s4e/](https://jsfiddle.net/OpenWrap/rd1u9s4e/)